CatV2004/smart-social-network/README.md

-# Social Network Website Using Link Prediction Models for Follower Suggestions and Using ResNet50 for
+# Social Network Website Using Link Prediction Models for Follower Suggestions and Using ResNet50 for Image Classification

 ![Logo](./network-frontend/public/icons/logo.png)

 ## Project Introduction
-We developed a social network website inspired by Instagram.
-The project includes a website for users and another for administrators using a NoSQL database.
-The user site provides all the basic features of a social network such as posting, liking, commenting on posts, as well as following, messaging, etc. between users.
-The admin site allows for statistical analysis and management of content such as posts, users, user reports, and more.
-In addition, using graph theory and link prediction algorithms, we employ four link prediction algorithms based on node similarity: Common Neighbor, Jaccard, Adamic-Adar, and Katz Index.
+We developed a social networking website inspired by Instagram, consisting of two main platforms: a user-facing site and an administrator site, both powered by a SQL database(PostgreSQL).

+The user site offers all the core functionalities of a modern social network, including posting, liking, commenting, following, and messaging between users.
+The admin site provides tools for statistical analysis and content management, such as overseeing posts, users, and user reports.

-* This project is used to serve as a final term project for two courses in the Information Systems department at UIT: Web Application Development - IS207 (9.5/10) and Social Network - IS353.O21 (9/10)
+In addition, the system incorporates concepts from graph theory and applies four node-similarity–based link prediction algorithms—Common Neighbor, Jaccard, Adamic-Adar, and Katz Index—to generate follower suggestions.

 ## Team Members